approov/web-quickstart-google-recaptcha-v3-javascript/README.md

 ### Google reCAPTCHA V3

 Google reCAPTCHA V3 provides a powerful mechanism to tell humans and bots apart.
-It uses advanced risk analysis techniques that helps you detect abusive traffic on your web app without user interaction.
+It uses advanced risk analysis techniques that helps you detect abusive traffic from your web app without user interaction.
 Instead of showing a CAPTCHA challenge, reCAPTCHA v3 returns a score that you can then use in the API backend to choose the most appropriate response for your web app.

-Each API request made by the web app is handled such that:
+In the combined Approov/reCAPTCHA flow, each API request made by the web app is handled such that:

-* A reCAPTCHA V3 token is fetched via the included Google reCAPTCHA V3 script
+* A reCAPTCHA V3 token is fetched using the Google reCAPTCHA V3 JS SDK
-* A web protection request is made to the Approov cloud service with the reCAPTCHA V3 token
+* A web protection request is made to the Approov cloud service passing the reCAPTCHA V3 token for verification
-* The Approov token returned from the Approov web protection request is added as an header to the API request
+* The Approov token returned from the Approov web protection request is added to the API request
 * The API request is made as usual by the web app

 The API backend, is always responsible for making the decision to accept or deny requests.
 This decision is never made by the client.
-In all flows using Approov, access is only granted if a valid Approov token is included with the request; subsequent checks may further interrogate the contents of the Approov token and also check other credentials, such as user authorization.
+In all flows using Approov, access is only granted if a valid Approov token is included with the request; the client (web app or mobile app) is unable to determine the validity of the token.
+Subsequent checks may further interrogate the contents of the Approov token and also check other credentials, such as user authorization, to refine how a request should be handled.

 ### Approov Cloud Service